mentalblood0/podcaster.nim/README.md

 ## podcaster.nim

-Fast and stable bandcamp/youtube to telegram audio uploader
+Fast and stable Bandcamp/Youtube to Telegram audio uploader

+### Dependencies

+`yt-dlp` and `ffmpeg`

+Also use tmpfs or analogous filesystem for temporary files storage to reduce your HDD/SSD wear and tear

 ### Build